 - Moderated by Allan Dick, Co-Founder at CommerceNext

-Read on to explore the webinar’s key insights.
+Read on to explore the webinar’s key insights or watch the recording below.

 Understanding Current Macro Uncertainties

 The current state of the U.S. economy has retailers and shoppers worried about Holiday 2022.
 According to the newest Coresight Research holiday survey, inflation and overall macro uncertainty will impact the majority of holiday shoppers’ budgets.
-This does not mean shoppers won’t be making purchases, but it does mean that they will be deal hunting with stricter budgets than we’ve seen in previous years.
+This does not mean the holiday shopper won’t be making purchases, but it does mean that he or she will be deal hunting with stricter budgets than we’ve seen in previous years.

 In addition, to reach existing clients as well as attract new ones, David Yurman is focusing on using its marketing messaging to promote its wide range of products in all budgets.
 They believe it is crucial to market your brand as a place for all holiday shoppers, despite how high or low their budget may be.